randomtruffles/Dominion_League/rules.md

 ### <a name="4.7"></a>4.7.
 New expansions

-Per [4.5.7](#4.5.7), the default card pool for Kingdom generation each season is all cards.
-However, either player may opt to remove cards from new expansions that were released after the end of the previous season from Kingdom generation.
+Per [4.5.7](#4.5.7), the default card pool for Kingdom generation each season includes all expansions.
+However, either player may opt to remove new expansions from Kingdom generation.

+<a name="4.7.1"></a>4.7.1.
+An expansion is considered new if it was released after the end of the previous Dominion League season.

 ### <a name="4.8"></a>4.8.
 Undos